QubesOS/qubes-doc/managing-os/templates/debian.md

 By default, templates in 4.0 only have a loopback interface.

-Some packages will thow an error on installation in this situation.
+Some packages will throw an error on installation in this situation.
 For example, Samba expects to be configured using a network interface post installation.

 One solution is to add a dummy interface to allow the package to install correctly:

     ip link add d0 type dummy
     ip addr add 192.168.0.1/24 dev d0
     ip link set d0 up